-15.19.4.3 Iteration Related Abstract Operations
+25.4.3 Iteration Related Abstract Operations

-15.19.4.3.1 GeneratorStart (generator, generatorBody)
+25.4.3.1 GeneratorStart (generator, generatorBody)

-- 1. Let genContext be the running execution context. - 2.
-Set the Generator component of genContext to generator. - 3.
+- 1. Assert: The value of generator's [[GeneratorState]] internal data property is undefined. - 2.
+Let genContext be the running execution context. - 3.
+Set the Generator component of genContext to generator. - 4.
 Set the code evaluation state of genContext such that when evaluation is resumed for that execution context the following steps will be performed: - a.
 Let result be the result of evaluating generatorBody. - b.
 Assert: If we return here, the generator either threw an exception or performed either an implicit or explicit return. - c.
 Remove genContext from the execution context stack and restore the execution context that is at the top of the execution context stack as the running execution context. - d.
-Set g's [[GeneratorState]] internal data property to "completed". - e.
+Set generator's [[GeneratorState]] internal data property to "completed". - e.
 Once a generator enters the "completed" state it never leaves it and its associated execution - context is never resumed.
-Any execution state associated with geneator can be discard at this point. f.
+Any execution state associated with generator can be discard at this point. f.
 ReturnIfAbrupt(result). - g.
-Return CreateItrResultObject(result, true). - 4.
-Set generator's [[GeneratorContext]] internal data property to genContext. - 5.
-Set generator's [[GeneratorState]] internal data property to "suspendedStart". - 6.
+Return CreateItrResultObject(result, true). - Set generator's [[GeneratorContext]] internal data property to genContext. - 6.
+Set generator's [[GeneratorState]] internal data property to "suspendedStart". - 7.
 Return NormalCompletion(generator).

-15.19.4.3.2 GeneratorResume (generator, value)
+25.4.3.2 GeneratorResume (generator, value)

-The abstract operation Generator Resume with arguments generator and value performs the following steps:
+The abstract operation GeneratorResume with arguments generator and value performs the following steps:

-- 1. If Type(generator) is not Object, then throw a TypeError exception. - 2.
-If generator does not have a [[GeneratorState]] internal data property, then throw a TypeError exception. - 3.
-Let state be the value of generator's [[GeneratorState]] internal data property. - 4.
-Asset: generator also has a [[GeneratorContext]] internal data property. - 5.
-If state is neither "suspendedStart" or "suspendedYield", then throw a TypeError exception. - 6.
-If state is "suspendedStart" and value is not undefined, then throw a TypeError exception. - 7.
-Let gContext be value of generator's [[GeneratorContext]] internal data property. - 8.
-Let methodContext be the running execution context. - 9.
-Suspend methodContext. - 10.
+- If Type(generator) is not Object, then throw a TypeError exception.
+1. - If generator does not have a [[GeneratorState]] internal data property, then throw a TypeError exception.
+2. - Let state be the value of generator's [[GeneratorState]] internal data property.
+3. - Assert: generator also has a [[GeneratorContext]] internal data property.
+4. - If state is neither "suspendedStart" or "suspendedYield", then throw a TypeError exception.
+5. - If state is "suspendedStart" and value is not undefined, then throw a TypeError exception.
+6. - Let genContext be value of generator's [[GeneratorContext]] internal data property.
+7. - 8.
+Let methodContext be the running execution context. - Suspend methodContext.
+9 - 10.
 Set generator's [[GeneratorState]] internal data property to "executing". - 11.
-Push gContext onto the execution context stack; gContext is now the running execution context. - 12.
-Resume the suspended evaluation of gContext using NormalCompletion(value) as the result of the operation that suspended it.
+Push genContext onto the execution context stack; genContext is now the running execution context. - 12.
+Resume the suspended evaluation of genContext using NormalCompletion(value) as the result of the operation that suspended it.
 Let result be the value returned by the resumed computation. - 13.
-Assert: When we return here, gContext has already been removed from the execution context stack and methodContext is the currently running execution context. - 14.
+Assert: When we return here, genContext has already been removed from the execution context stack and methodContext is the currently running execution context. - 14.
 Return result.

-15.19.4.3.3 GeneratorYield (itrNextObj)
+GeneratorYield (itrNextObj) 25.4.3.3